reactiveui/website/input/index.md

     <div class="row" style="margin-top: 30px;">
         <div class="span6 col-md-6">
             <h3 class="branding-subheader">Scalable & Testable</h3>
-            <p>ReactiveUI <a href="https://ericsink.com/entries/dont_use_rxui.html">copes gracefully as your application gets more complicated</a> because of the  <a href="https://gist.github.com/staltz/868e7e9bc2a7b8c1f754" target="_blank">reactive foundation</a> on which ReactiveUI is built upon.
+            <p>ReactiveUI <a href="https://ericsink.com/entries/dont_use_rxui.html">copes gracefully as your application gets more complicated</a> because of the Sytem.Reactive base  <a href="http://introtorx.com/Content/v1.0.10621.0/01_WhyRx.html#WhyRx" target="_blank">(See the Introduction to Rx to learn more)</a> on which ReactiveUI is built upon.
 These building blocks are particularly adept at expressing the relationship between a group of things that are changing.
 ReactiveUI is essentially a collection of extension methods that make expressing intention more convenient when implementing user interfaces.
             </p>
             <p>Waiting 3 seconds after receiving user input before instigating a request?
 Don't write a test that waits for 3 seconds - control time!
 Fast-forward 2.9 seconds, assert the request hasn't been sent, fast-forward another 0.1 seconds, and assert that it has.
 The functional idioms inherent in reactive programming lead to many other benefits including greater ease in testing your code &amp; you will be able to assert the correctness of features and aspects of your application that you thought were impossible to test.</p>
         </div>
         <div class="span6 col-md-6">
             <h3 class="branding-subheader">Open-source</h3>
             <p>ReactiveUI is developed under an <a href="https://github.com/reactiveui/ReactiveUI/blob/main/LICENSE" target="_blank">OSI-approved open source license</a>, making it freely usable and distributable, even for commercial use.
 We ❤ the people who are involved in this project, and we’d love <a href="Contribute">to have you on board</a>, especially if you are just getting started or have never contributed to open-source before.</p>
             <p>ReactiveUI is a <a href="https://dotnetfoundation.org/" target="_blank">.NET Foundation</a> project.
-Other projects that are associated with the foundation include the .NET Compiler Platform ("Roslyn") as well as the ASP.NET family of projects, .NET Core &amp; Xamarin Forms.</p>
+Other projects that are associated with the foundation include the .NET Compiler Platform ("Roslyn") as well as the ASP.NET family of projects, .NET Core, MAUI, Avalonia &amp; Xamarin Forms.</p>
         </div>
     </div>
 </div>